 If you do not have a username and password, you will have to Create Your Account to obtain them.
 You need only one account, unless you work for more than one agency type (e.g., child care centers, day care home sponsoring agencies, etc.).
 You will need the exact name of your agency as it is listed in the Child Nutrition Information and Payment System (CNIPS) to Create Your Account.
 Immediately after you submit your information, you will receive an e-mail confirmation from the FCC Cal-Pro-NET Center with your username and password.
 You will need this information to register for the course.

-Training may be completed by self-study packet March 2--June 12, 2015.
-(Coming soon!)
-Click here for a free download with instructions for completing the test.
+Training may be completed by self-study packet and must be received by June 12, 2015.
+Download a free copy of the course with instructions for completing the test.
 All course work must be successfully completed and received by the Fresno City College Cal-Pro-NET Center by June 12, 2015 in order to be eligible to receive a Certificate of Completion.
 Once you have completed the test, return it by mail to the Fresno City College Cal-Pro-NET Center, 1101 E. University Ave., Fresno, CA 93741.
 Upon successful completion verified by the Cal-Pro-NET staff, you will receive an e-mail with instructions for printing your certificate.

 Five ½ day (8:00 a.m. to 12:30 p.m.) regional workshops have been scheduled.
 To register for a workshop, download the course announcement with registration form.
 Seating is limited, so register early.
 Mail the registration form with your payment to Fresno City College Cal-Pro-NET Center, 1101 E. University Ave., Fresno, CA 93741.